WhiteflagProtocol/whiteflag-standard/WhiteflagSpecification.md

 party.

-However, it is important to understand that a trusted communication channel does not in any way guarantee that the information in a message is true.
+However, it is important to understand that a trusted communication channel does not by itself guarantee that the information in a message is true.
 Upon reception of a Whiteflag message, it is up to the receiver to assess the credibility of the information sent.